Regulations Governing Customs Clearance Procedures for Maritime Express Consignments

 Any applicant that applies to establish a Unit shall have a net asset value of not less than NT$50 million.
 If the applicant’s net asset value is less than NT$50 million, a guarantee shall be provided.

-If the requirements specified in the preceding paragraph are satisfied, the following documents shall be submitted to the district Customs office where the Unit is located to apply for the establishment of the Unit:
+If the requirements specified in the preceding two paragraphs are satisfied met, the following documents shall be submitted to the district Customs office where the Unit is located to apply for the establishment of the Unit:

-3. The floor plan of the closed area clearly labelled with physical barriers such as fencing walls and security posts.
+3. Floor plan of the enclosed facility: clearly indicating with the location of physical barriers such as fencing walls and security guard posts.

-5. Customs Clearance Equipment Blueprint: Including an X-ray inspection instrument, warehouse access code swiping equipment, a warehouse access anomaly alarm system, a monitor recording system , a synchronous display system of X-ray image & commodity description and other customs clearance equipment.
+5. Customs Clearance Equipment Blueprint: Including an X-ray inspection instrument, conveyors suitable for detector dog operations, a warehouse access code swiping equipment, a warehouse access anomaly alarm system, a monitor recording system, a synchronous display system of X-ray image & commodity description, and other customs clearance equipment.

-6. Detection Dog Facility Design Plan: Including a detection dog duty room, a standby room, a transmitting belt suitable for detection dog operations and other relevant facilities.
+6. Narcotic Detection Dog Facilities Design plan: Including the detector dog waiting room, duty room, and other relevant facilities.

-8. Computer Connection and Equipment Plan: Including the information system, computer backup measures and other relevant software and hardware equipment required for customs management procedures.
+8. Computer network and Equipment Plan: Including the information systems, computer backup measures, and other relevant software and hardware equipment that meet the operational requirements of customs management.

 9. Other equipment plans required for customs inspection and customs clearance.